Azure/aks-engine-azurestack/docs/topics/addpool.md

 Before we do that, though, let's upgrade the control plane first!
 [You should always upgrade the control plane before your nodes](upgrade.md#what-should-i-upgrade-first-my-control-plane-nodes-or-my-worker-nodes).
 See the full upgrade docs [here](upgrade.md).

 After our control plane has been updated to v1.19.1, we can proceed with a rolling upgrade of our nodes by gradually adding and validating new node pool.
-We'll use the command line `jq` tool to create three new JSON files that we'll use to initiate 3 new `aks-engine addpool` operations, derived from the original `agentPoolProfile` specifications in the API model generated during cluster deployment:
+We'll use the command line `jq` tool to create three new JSON files that we'll use to initiate 3 new `aks-engine-azurestack addpool` operations, derived from the original `agentPoolProfile` specifications in the API model generated during cluster deployment:

 ```sh
 $ jq -r '.properties.agentPoolProfiles[0] | .name = "newpool1"' < _output/kubernetes-westus2-1838/apimodel.json > newpool1.json